Student Code of Conduct and Ethics

 Additional sanctions will be given if there are other incidents (vandalism, fights, providing alcohol to others, etc.) that accompany the alcohol or drug charges.

-Students found in an environment where the alcohol or drug policy is being violated, but are not partaking in the use of alcohol or drugs, may be subject to the following sanctions depending on the severity of the incident:
+Students found in an environment where the alcohol and/or drug policy is violated, but are not partaking in the use of alcohol and/or drugs, may be subject to the following sanctions dependent upon the severity of the incident:

 - Reflection paper;